jinaga/jinaga.net/Jinaga.Tool/README.md

 }
 ```

-Add your authorization and distribution rules to this class.
+Add your authorization, distribution, and purge rules to this class.
 Use the `AuthorizationRules` class to build and describe your rules.
 For example: